HLasse/TextDescriptives/docs/installation.rst

 Installation
 ==================
-To get started using TextDescriptives simply install it using pip by running the following line in your terminal:
+To get started using TextDescriptives you can install it using pip by running the following line in your terminal:

 .. code-block::